 On our way over to check out the Grand Floridian Christmas decorations, we’ll take a look at a few more construction photos.

-The weather had finally made a turn for the better as I was leaving the resort.
-It had been a rainy morning.
+The weather had finally made a turn for the better as I left the resort.
+Unfortunately, it had been a rainy morning.

 But the sun was shining, the temperature comfortable, and there was a palm tree in the distance.